permguard/permguard/site/content/docs/concepts/permissions/permissions.md

 A permission serves as a logical representation of a list of policies that can either be permitted or forbidden in an authorization model.
 Permissions are created to be ultimately associated with identities.

 {{< callout context="caution" icon="alert-triangle" >}}
-It's important to note that a permission is represented using a JSON object; however, its definition can be expressed using the PermGuard Policy Configuration Language.
+Permissions can be defined using either PermScript or YAML.
 {{< /callout >}}

 ```json